Quikflip Hero Hoodie Review — A Clever Piece of Travel Apparel?

 The inside of the Quikflip hoodie isn’t the super soft and fuzzy feel you may be familiar with but, instead, a courser and more textured material.
 This isn’t to say that the sweatshirt is at all rough or even uncomfortable, but it is unique.
 In my opinion, this is actually a good thing as it adds some variety to my hoodie collection.

-Another aspect of the gunmetal grey hoodie I purchased that I really like are the black cuffs on the bottom.
+Another aspect of the gunmetal grey hoodie I purchased that I really like is the black cuffs on the bottom.
 Not only do these add a cool style to what could easily be a plain, basic sweatshirt but these elements also add another material to the build.
 Speaking of neat materials, I also really like the zipper on this hoodie, which seems rugged and well-attached.
-All in all, I’m expecting to get some good mileage out this hoodie — but I’ll be sure to keep this updated if I find any reason to believe that won’t be the case.
+All in all, I continue to expect to get some good mileage out of this hoodie, even after wearing it regularly for two years — including several international trips.

 When you put your Quikflip hoodie on and feel around your lower back, you’re likely to notice the strap clips from the bag, Moreover, depending on how you’re sitting and how your sweatshirt is positioned, it’s possible that these clips will push into your back a little.
 However, I will say that this really hasn’t been an issue for me.
 Even when lying down, I honestly can’t feel them.
 So, once again, I’m thinking this won’t really be a problem for most.